Denman Prospect

 Denman Prospect features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 78.3% of all households, including 43.9% couples with children, 24.8% couples without children, and 8.3% single parent families.
-The remaining 21.7% are non-family households, consisting of 18.8% lone person households and 3.1% group households.
-The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.7.
+Family households account for 78.3% of all households, including 43.9% that are couples with children, 24.8% that are couples without children, and 8.3% that are single parent families.
+Non-family households make up the remaining 21.7%, with lone person households at 18.8% and group households comprising 3.1%.
+The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.7.

 Frequently Asked Questions - Households